keyaria/IOSReviewsApp/README.md

 # IOS Review Application

- Gathers the the Most Recent review for an application from the IOS store from the past 64 hours
+ Gathers the the Most Recent review for an application from the IOS store from the past 64 hours (48 hours had little to no reviews)

 ## Tech Stack
 - ViteJS